-Create financial resolutions to help get resultsFinances
+Create financial resolutions to help get resultsThis content is categorized as:

 - Use technology.
-One of the amazing things about saving money in the 21st century is that there are tools that can do it for you.
-Numerous smartphone apps and web services can automatically take money out of your bank accounts and set it aside.
+One of the amazing things about saving money is that there are tools that can do it for you.
+Numerous apps and web services can automatically take money out of your bank accounts and set it aside.
 Some apps allow you to set rules: for example, your spare change is saved or you automatically save money each time you spend money on a guilty pleasure.
 If you splurge on ice cream on a hot day in July, for example, the app can automatically save a preset dollar amount for you.
 This way, you can passively keep your resolutions by outsourcing them to technology.

 - Work with a pro.
 Working with a financial professional is a smart way to find support and guidance.
 Think of financial professionals as a resource — one that can help you establish your goals and then create a roadmap to achieve them.
 They help with long-term goals, such as retirement, but they also can work with you on goals with shorter timelines.
 Plus, checking in with them a few times throughout the year may help keep your resolutions on track.